Langur uses the following, in order of descending precedence.

 See the numbers page for math operator descriptions.

-The concatenate operator and the infix math and logical operators may be used with the equal sign as combination operators.
+Most infix operators* can be used as combination operators with the equal sign.
 For example, writing .x += 1 is the same as writing .x = .x + 1.

 Normal operators treat null as an ordinary value (don't favor propogating null).
 Testing null == null returns true and null == false returns false.